IchHabRecht/filefill/README.md

 ### Domain records

-Fetch missing files from an available Domain record.
-Filefill runs through all Domain records as long as the file can be fetched or all records are processed.
+Fetch missing files from available domain records.
+If you have any available site configuration base and variant urls are preferred over sys_domain records.
+Filefill runs through all domains as long as the file can be fetched or all domains are processed.

 Configuration: